11Hayden/alx-system_engineering-devops/0x01-shell_permissions/README.md

-11-directories_permission - to assign execute permission to all sub directories in pwd 12-directory_permissions - to make a dir called my_dir with permission 751 13-change_group - to change the group name if the file hello
+11-directories_permission - to assign execute permission to all sub directories in pwd 12-directory_permissions - to make a dir called my_dir with permission 751 13-change_group - to change the group name if the file hello 100-change_owner_and_group - to change owner and group name for all files